House Committee Approves Klamath Project Water Bill

 February 4, 2018

-From a press release Klamath County is in the running for the prestigious Culture of Health Prize through the Robert Wood Johnson Foundation, a population health institute and the nation’s […]
+From a press release Klamath County is in the running for the prestigious Culture of Health Prize through the Robert Wood Johnson Foundation, a population health institute and the nation’s largest health-focused philanthropy organization.
+The Healthy Klamath Coalition applied for the prize on behalf of the community.
+Healthy Klamath comprises community members and agencies working […]